1950 East Pakistan riots: Jessore District

-On 10 March, Muslim refugees who had arrived from West Bengal, led by the Ansars began to terrorize the Hindus.
-In Jhenaidah sub-division, the Hindus were forcefully evicted from their houses and their houses occupied.
+On 10 March, Muslim refugees who had arrived from West Bengal, led by Ansars, began to terrorize Hindus.
+In the Jhenaidah subdivision, Hindus were forcefully evicted from their houses, which were then occupied.
 The entire Hindu population of Teghari village emigrated to Kolkata.
-On their way, all their belongings were forcefully taken away by the Ansars and the Muslim refugees from West Bengal.
-On 19 March, a batch of about 400 Hindu refugees from Jinjira village under Maheshpur police station, reached Hazarkhal village under Hanskhali police station of Nadia district in West Bengal.
-While the group was crossing the Ichhamati, three armed Pakistani policemen fired at them, in which one person died.
+On their way, all their belongings were forcefully taken away by the Ansars and Muslim refugees from West Bengal.
+On 19 March, a batch of about 400 Hindu refugees from Jinjira village under the Maheshpur police station reached Hazarkhal village under the Hanskhali police station of Nadia district in West Bengal.
+While the group was crossing the Ichhamati, three armed Pakistani policemen fired at them, killing one person.

 Imprisonment of Hindu leaders

-When the massacres were going on, the District Magistrate of Barisal asked Satindranath Sen, an anti-British revolutionary and Member of the Legislative Assembly of East Bengal from Barisal, to sign a declaration stating that there existed peace and normalcy in the district.
+While the massacres were going on, the District Magistrate of Barisal asked Satindranath Sen, an anti-British revolutionary and Member of the Legislative Assembly of East Bengal from Barisal, to sign a declaration stating that peace and normalcy existed in the district.
 Sen refused to sign the document.
-On 15 February, Satindranath Sen, was arrested under Section 307 C.C.P. and B.S.P.O.
-1946 and imprisoned as an ordinary prisoner.
-On 18 February, Sen wrote to Liaquat Ali Khan, the Prime Minister of Pakistan, appraising him of the situation in Barisal, without any avail.
-On 11 March, Suresh Chandra Biswas, a Member of Legislative Assembly (M.L.A.) of East Bengal from Sylhet was arrested for addressing a public gathering where he protested against the arson on Hindu houses.
-Biswas was handcuffed and paraded through the streets, and locked up.
+On 15 February, Satindranath Sen was arrested under Section 307 CCP and BSPO 1946 and imprisoned as an ordinary prisoner.
+On 18 February, Sen wrote to Liaquat Ali Khan, the Prime Minister of Pakistan, apprising him of the situation in Barisal, to no avail.
+On 11 March, Suresh Chandra Biswas, a Member of the Legislative Assembly (MLA) of East Bengal from Sylhet, was arrested for addressing a public gathering where he protested against the arson of Hindu houses.
+Biswas was handcuffed, paraded through the streets, and locked up.
 A charge of arson was framed against him.
 He was imprisoned.
-On 16 March, the five Hindu members of the seven-member non-official inquiry committee investigating into the Kalshira massacre were arrested.
+On 16 March, the five Hindu members of the seven-member non-official inquiry committee investigating the Kalshira massacre were arrested.
 The committee had submitted a report, mostly corroborating the origin and extent of the violence as reported in the Indian press.
-On 23 March, 30 leading Hindus, including 72-year-old Mohini Mohan Kar, the zamindar of Kulaura and prominent Congress leaders like Kripesh Chandra Bhattacharjee were arrested from Maulvibazar in Sylhet district.
+On 23 March, 30 leading Hindus, including 72-year-old Mohini Mohan Kar, the zamindar of Kulaura, and prominent Congress leaders like Kripesh Chandra Bhattacharjee, were arrested from Maulvibazar in Sylhet District.

 Press censorship

-In February, several attempts were made on Indian newspaper correspondents in Feni sub-division in Noakhali.
-Dr Dhirendra Kumar Dutta, the younger brother of PTI correspondent Jadugopal Dutta, was stabbed to death.
-On 2 March 1950, Jawaharlal Nehru, the Prime Minister of India, in a session in the Parliament, acknowledged that all correspondents attached to Indian newspapers and the PTI, working in East Pakistan were discredited and prevented from sending any news.
+In February, several attempts were made on Indian newspaper correspondents in the Feni subdivision of Noakhali.
+Dr. Dhirendra Kumar Dutta, the younger brother of PTI correspondent Jadugopal Dutta, was stabbed to death.
+On 2 March 1950, Jawaharlal Nehru, the Prime Minister of India, in a session in Parliament, acknowledged that all correspondents attached to Indian newspapers and the PTI working in East Pakistan were discredited and prevented from sending any news.